Luke 19

 And as He drew near, beholding the city, He wept over her.

 Paraphrase: Now as Jesus rounded the bend, the city of Jerusalem came into full view.
 It was a sight of incredible splendor and beauty.
-Jesus looked on the scene and then began to weep and to cry loudly with many tears.
+Jesus looked on the scene and began to weep and to cry loudly with many tears.

 Comments: